FAQ: Family Medicine Program

 What are the main differences between the teaching sites?

 There are 12 family medicine teaching sites in the Greater Toronto Area stream.
 The Barrie or Newmarket stream is a separate choice with residents selecting either site.
-Residents in the Rural Stream match to one of four sites: Midland or Orillia (if matched to North York General Hospital in PGY 1) or Orangeville or Port Perry (if matched to Toronto East General Hospital in PGY 1).
+Residents in the Integrated Communities Stream match to one of four mid-Ontario sites: Midland or Orillia (if matched to North York General Hospital in PGY 1) or Orangeville or Port Perry (if matched to Toronto East General Hospital in PGY 1).

 Each hospital has a slightly different curriculum with potential for different areas of focus that can be explored by residents.
 However, the requirements of the College of Family Physicians of Canada are adequately met at every site.
 You will learn more about the individual sites at the interview day and by reading the information available here.
 For more information about the sites you may contact the sites’ chief residents or site directors and administrators who would be happy to answer any questions.